TSRohit99/Sylheti_Bloggers/README.md

+## Objective
+A full-stack webApp designed for the Sylheti community to share local travel experiences, food recipes, and various other categories.
+The platform aims to highlight Sylhet's natural beauty and culinary delights, enhancing tourism and spreading the word globally.
+Users can create accounts to post, like, and comment, fostering a vibrant community.

 # Sylheti Bloggers

 Welcome to the Sylheti Bloggers, a vibrant space crafted especially for Sylheti speakers!
 This platform features an engaging mix of 10% native Sylheti and the rest in English, making it both familiar and accessible.
 Dive into a seamless experience where you can effortlessly create, read, update, and delete blog posts.
 Showcase your stories with multiple images and connect with the community through likes, comments, and reporting features.

 Designed with the Sylheti community in mind, the intuitive interface makes sharing your thoughts and tales a breeze.
 Plus, the dedicated admin dashboard ensures smooth monitoring and content management, keeping the space safe and enjoyable for everyone.

-Join us and start sharing your unique stories today!
+Join us and start sharing your unique stories today

-** Its a Uni Project, and I did not followed the MVC struture in my code base, altough its a best practice will take that into count from next time. **
+This project was developed as part of my university assignment.
+While building this application, I did not follow the MVC (Model-View-Controller) structure in the backend codebase.
+I understand that adhering to MVC is a best practice for maintainable and scalable code, and I will take this into account in future projects.

 ## Project Presentation